Skip to main content

 Funding

-The East Asia Program (EAP) offers several categories of fellowships and grants to support student and faculty research and study related to East Asia.
+The East Asia Program (EAP) offers several categories of fellowships and grants to support student research and study related to East Asia.

 A fellowship is an arrangement in which financial support is given to a graduate student to pursue his or her degree without obligation on the part of the student to engage in teaching.
 Fellowships are generally merit-based awards intended to support a student with full-time enrollment in field research or a course of study at Cornell.